 How often should horses be vaccinated?

-The frequency of horse vaccinations depends on the vaccine and the horse’s exposure risk.
+The frequency of equine vaccinations depends on the vaccine and the horse’s exposure risk.
 Core vaccines are generally given yearly, while others, like those for Influenza and Rhino (EHV), may require boosters every 6 months, especially for horses at higher risk or with increased exposure.

 Can you vaccinate and deworm at the same time?